-The trial of six-time British champion jockey Kieren Fallon, 42, and two other riders, who have been accused of fixing the outcome of 27 races, began in a London, England, court Oct.
+Six-time British champion jockey Kieren Fallon, 42, and two other riders were involved in plot to cheat in 27 races, a court in London, England, was told Oct.
 8. The prosecution at the Old Bailey alleged there was an agreement not to allow horses to “run on their merits.”

 The horses did not always lose as intended, but when they did, a dishonest syndicate made money from the online betting exchange Betfair, the jury of seven women and five men was told.